fhinkel/blog/source/_posts/How-I-learned-to-love-the-terminal.md

 Use **tab completion** to complete commands, directories and files, and even some parameters.
 Start typing one or two characters of a command.
 Then hit tab twice.
 If that gives you several options, type a few more letters and then hit tab again.
 You should never type out a full filename.
 Use tab aggressivly.
 It's muscle memory you need to build if you want to be fast on the command line.

-If you remember parts of a command, not necessarily the beginning, you can search for that command with **Ctrl R**.
-Type Ctrl R, this starts **reverse-i-search**.
-Then start typing your command.
-You'll see a suggestion.
-You can keep typing to further refine your search results or hit Ctrl R to cycle through the commands that match the search query in reverse order.
+If you remember part of a command, but not necessarily the beginning, you can search for that command using **reverse-i-search**.
+To use reverse-i-search, press Ctrl+R, then start typing the command.
+If there are commands that match what you've typed, you'll see a suggestion.
+You can keep typing to further refine your search results or press Ctrl+R again to cycle through the commands that match your search query in reverse order.

 ## Navigate around

 Use `cd ..` to navigate up one directory.
 Use `cd` to jump to your home directory.
 This is the same as `cd ~/`.
 Use `cd /` to jump to the root directory and `cd -` to go back to the last directory.

 Jump to the beginning and end of the line with **Ctrl A** and **Ctrl E**.
+You can move word by word with **option arrow left** and **option arrow right**.

 When you realize that you're typing the wrong command, use **Ctrl C** to start over.
 This is faster than deleting the command character by character.